-A pay for delete letter is a negotiation tool that can help you remove negative collection account information from your credit report.
-Use the provided sample template as a guide for the letter you send to your debt collector.
+A pay for delete letter is a negotiation tool.
+It can help you remove negative collection account information from your credit report.
+Use the provided sample template as a guide.
+You can use it to help you draft the letter you send to your debt collector.

-When you write a pay for delete letter, you are essentially asking a creditor to agree to remove the negative information from your credit report once the debt is paid in full or settled for an agreed upon amount.
+When you write a pay for delete letter, you are essentially asking a creditor to agree to remove the negative information from your credit report.
+They would do that once you pay the debt in full or settle for an agreed upon amount.

 How Does a Pay for Delete Letter Work?

 A pay for delete letter is essentially your opening bid in a negotiation to settle a debt (and, ultimately, improve your credit score).
-When it works successfully, it’s usually because the collection agency determines that the amount being offered to settle the debt is enough to motivate them to look for a reason to justify removing the record from the credit bureaus to which it had been reported.
+When it works successfully, it’s usually because the collection agency determines that the amount you are offering to settle the debt is enough to motivate them to look for a reason to justify removing the record from the credit bureaus to which they had reported it.

 If what you’re offering is less than what they paid the original creditor, they are probably going to be less likely to cooperate with you.
 If you offer the full amount of the outstanding debt, they are likely to be more receptive to working with you.

 Don’t let reports that collection agencies would never accept the terms of a pay for delete letter frustrate you.
 It would be unlawful and unethical to provide inaccurate information to the credit bureaus.

 The truth is the Fair Debt Collection Practices Act clearly states that there are several potential errors.
 There are technicalities that can justify the removal of accounts.

 If a collection agency has a financial incentive to examine an account to look for any possible errors or technical issues that could justify removal, they are likely to take such action.
 There’s certainly no guarantee they’ll find anything.